Skip to Content

 What the Market Is Doing Right Now

 Freight pricing doesn’t exist in a vacuum.
 The broader market affects what carriers charge, what capacity is available, and how much room there is to negotiate.
-Coming out of a prolonged freight recession that squeezed carrier margins for the better part of two years, the market in Western Canada is showing early signs of a turn.
-Spot rates hit a cycle high in early 2026 and capacity is beginning to tighten, particularly on specialized and heavy haul equipment.
+After a prolonged freight recession that squeezed carrier margins for nearly two years, the Western Canada market is showing early signs of a turn.
+Spot rates hit a cycle high in early 2026 and capacity is tightening, particularly on specialized and heavy haul equipment.
 That trend is expected to continue through the back half of 2026.

-What that means practically is that shippers who locked in relationships and contract pricing during the softer market are in a better position than those entering the market fresh right now.
+Shippers who locked in relationships and contract pricing during the softer market are in a better position than those entering fresh right now.
 It also reinforces the value of planning ahead.
-When capacity tightens, the shippers with established carrier relationships and realistic lead times consistently get better outcomes than those relying on the spot market.
+When capacity tightens, shippers with established carrier relationships and realistic lead times consistently outperform those relying on the spot market.

 The Honest Answer on Pricing

 There is no single answer to what it costs to move freight in Western Canada, because no two moves are exactly alike.
 Distance, freight type, equipment requirements, permits, seasonality, and market conditions all play a role.
-What a good carrier can do is be transparent about which of those factors apply to your move and why the quote reflects what it does.
+A good carrier is transparent about which factors apply to your move and why the quote reflects what it does.

 If a quote comes back without any explanation of what’s driving it, that’s worth asking about.
 And if a quote comes back significantly lower than everything else you’ve received, it’s worth asking what’s been left out.